kaw393939/student_python_dev_guide/assignments/03-pytest.md

    pytest -v tests/test_operations.py
    ```

-3. Now implement the missing functions in `src/calculator/operations.py`:
+3. Now implement the missing functions in `src/calculator/operations.py` if you haven't already:

    ```python
    def multiply(a, b):